Bourbon Rhode Tug Supply Vessel Sinks Over Heavy Storm In Atlantic Ocean - Shipowner - UrduPoint

 Bourbon Rhode Tug Supply Vessel Sinks Over Heavy Storm In Atlantic Ocean - Shipowner

-The Bourbon Rhode tug supply vessel sank on Thursday over a heavy storm in the Atlantic Ocean, with only three crew members having been rescued so far, the shipowner said on Saturday
+MOSCOW (UrduPoint News / Sputnik - 29th September, 2019) The Bourbon Rhode tug supply vessel sank on Thursday over a heavy storm in the Atlantic Ocean, with only three crew members having been rescued so far, the shipowner said on Saturday.

 Earlier in the day, the Ukrainian Foreign Ministry said that the Bourbon Rhode vessel had faced a heavy storm in the Atlantic Ocean.
 The crew included some 10 Ukrainian citizens, according to the ministry.